sspec-project/SparseSpec/README.md

 #### Chunk-wise and asynchronous offloading

-To keep offloading off the critical path, SpecGen performs KV-Cache offloading asynchronously in a separate CUDA stream.
+To keep offloading off the critical path, SparseSpec performs KV-Cache offloading asynchronously in a separate CUDA stream.
 Since each iteration only produces a bounded number of tokens (limited by the GEMM batch size), the amount of data needing offload per step is also bounded.
-This makes chunk-wise offloading feasible, and SpecGen implements it with a simple PyTorch API, shown below.
+This makes chunk-wise offloading feasible, and SparseSpec implements it with a simple PyTorch API, shown below.
 ```python
 def offload(self, idx_gpu, idx_cpu):
     self._physical_mem_cpu[idx_cpu[0] : idx_cpu[-1] + 1, ...].copy_(